jonathan-foucher/spring-boot-redis-stream-example/README.md

 The producer and consumer are both set on the same project on this example.

 ## Run the project
+Valkey is a free open-source project forked from Redis.
+If you prefer, you can choose to run Redis instead.

-You will need to launch a Redis instance on your computer before running the project.
+You will need to launch a Valkey instance on your computer before running the project.

-You can either install Redis directly on your machine or run it through Docker :
+You can either install Valkey directly on your machine or run it through Docker :
-`docker run -p 6379:6379 redis`
+`docker run -p 6379:6379 valkey/valkey`

-Once Redis is launched, you can start the Spring Boot project and start posting HTTP requests on the endpoint:
+Once Valkey is launched, you can start the Spring Boot project and start posting HTTP requests on the endpoint:
 ```
 curl --request POST \
   --url http://localhost:8080/redis-stream-example/v1/jobs/start \